Be Aware › Elk

 - Elk droppings are bigger and longer than deer droppings.

 - Bulls will often, but not always, leave their droppings in a pile.
-Cow elk often spread them while walking.
+Cows often spread them while walking.

 - Elk are most active at dusk and dawn.

-- Give the elk a lot of space.
+- Give elk a lot of space — elk can move much faster than you can!

-- Agitated elk hold their heads high, lay their ears back and flare their nostrils, and sometimes even stomp their front hooves.
+- Be aware of elk behavior.
+Agitated elk hold their heads high, lay their ears back and flare their nostrils, and sometimes stomp their front hooves.

 If you find an elk calf